 Ecological Preserve & Nature Trails

 The Davidson College Ecological Preserve was established in the spring of 2001 to provide unique experiences in teaching and research for Davidson College students and faculty.
 The preserve, encompassing about 200 acres of forested land adjacent to the Davidson College campus, includes a variety of habitats and provides homes for many animals and plants.
-The preserve offers 5K and 8K trails for jogging, walking, biking, and bird watching, as well as large tracts of habitat for ecological studies.
+The preserve offers 5K and 8K trails for jogging, walking, and bird watching, as well as large tracts of habitat for ecological studies.

 The Davidson campus has been a National Arboretum since 1982 with more than 3,000 labeled trees and shrubs.
 Students and Physical Plant workers contribute to the ongoing responsibility of labeling and caring for the trees on campus.
 During the 80s, the legacy-planting program began, in which new trees were planted in dedication to various faculty, staff, and students.

 Davidson Outdoors offers students, faculty, and staff a variety of outdoor activities and courses throughout the year.
 Davidson Outdoor trips are student run and include whitewater kayaking and canoeing, backpacking, rock and mountain climbing, and caving.
 Davidson Outdoors also offers weekly kayak rolling lessons, daily indoor climbing, bicycle repair tools, a community bicycle program, a group initiatives challenge course, and, for those who want to run their own trip, an equipment rental and trip planning resource center.